ykumashev/leetcode/README.md

 # leetcode
-Solutions to some of the exercises on leetcode to show my programming skills.
+Solutions to some of the exercises on leetcode.com to show my programming skills.
 There are more exercises solved on website.